JohnBatmanMySlinky/PBRJ/README.md

 # TODO's
-- Validate 100% aginst PBR for a single scene
+- ~~Validate 100% aginst PBR for a single scene~~ I'm pretty close, see NB.
+Off on the red channel? idk, no more fireflies!
-    - Document what is needed to get that level of validation
+    - ~~Document what is needed to get that level of validation~~
-    - Suffer thru MISWeight & image writing
+    - ~~Suffer thru MISWeight & image writing~~
     - write a robust triangle test suite. oof.
+        - Write c++ version to double check
+        - copy pbrt's triangle test suite. off.
-    - write a fn to clean julia logs and make format close to pbrt lol
+    - ~~write a fn to clean julia logs and make format close to pbrt lol~~
-- WHERE ARE THE FIREFLIES COMING FROM
+- ~~WHERE ARE THE FIREFLIES COMING FROM~~
-- Julia 1.9 has native support for Float16, a 4x speed up would be very nice albeit at some cost.
+- Convert to Float32
 - Tidy up implicit Surfaces
 - Add leafs to l-systems
 - What if I instantiated the samplers within the parallel loop instead of deepcopy'ing?